 Recipients may acquire a variety of goods or services in connection with a grant-supported project, ranging from those that are routinely purchased goods or services to those that involve substantive programmatic work.
-States may follow the same policies and procedures they use for procurements from non-Federal funds and ensure that every purchase order or other contract includes any clauses required by 75.335.
-All other recipients must follow the requirements in 45 CFR parts 75.327 through 75.335 for the purchase of goods or services through contracts under grants.
-(Note: OMB has provided a one-year grace period for implementation of these subsections for IHEs and nonprofit organizations.
-Thus, these requirements are expected to take effect for these entities for their first fiscal year after December 26, 2015.)
+States may follow the same policies and procedures they use for procurements from non-Federal funds and ensure that every purchase order or other contract includes any clauses required by 2 CFR Part 200.327.
+All other recipients must follow the requirements in 2 CFR Part 200.317 through 200.327 and 45 CFR Part 75.326 for the purchase of goods or services through contracts under grants.
 The requirements for third-party activities involving programmatic work are addressed under Consortium Agreements chapter in IIB.

 When a recipient enters into a service-type contract in which the term is not concurrent with the budget period of the award, the recipient may charge the costs of the contract to the budget period in which the contract is executed even though some of the services will be performed in a succeeding period if the following conditions are met:

 - The NIH awarding IC The NIH organizational component responsible for a particular grant program or set of activities.
 The terms "NIH IC," or "awarding IC" are used throughout this document to designate a point of contact for advice and interpretation of grant requirements and to establish the focal point for requesting necessary prior approvals or changes in the terms and conditions of award. has been made aware of this situation either at the time of application or through post-award notification.

 - The project has been recommended for a project period extending beyond the current year of support.

 - The recipient has a legal commitment to continue the contract for its full term.